tahminarasoli/tahminarasoli/planning/interview.md

 - What do you enjoy least about your work?
   - She hates when people interfere in her jobs.
 - How many projects have you worked on?
   - She was participating in many projects.
-She was part of a project by the Afgan ministry of communication in preparing a guideline for online child protection policy which secures Afgan parents and children when they browse the internet.
+She was part of a project by the Afghan ministry of communication in preparing a guideline for online child protection policy which secures Afghan parents and children when they browse the internet.
 - What are the projects that you are most proud of?
   - She is most proud of the project for preparing the guideline for online child protection policy that she contributed a lot.
 - What would be your ideal next project?
   - She has no specific plan in mind for now but she aspires to design a platform and an online IT course for women with limited access to education and for those women who has a passion for IT but can't get due to many factors.
 - What do you want to achieve in the next year?
   - This time next year , she will be graduated from HYF.
   - She wants to do her masters in UX/UI design area,get a job as a UX designer in a company and improve her Dutch language level.

 <!--
   Take a few minutes getting to know your partner and their ambitions.
 Ask questions about: